pdiamants/Weather-Dashboard-HW/README.md

 - Creating something easy to use and being able to assist with weather information being easily attained.
 - Solved being able to know the weather for multiple days and knowing what weather is in each city.
--
-## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage